Peter Carl Fabergé: Personal life

 Henry Bainbridge, a manager of the London branch of the House of Fabergé, recorded recollections of his meetings with his employer in his autobiography, as well as the book he wrote about Fabergé.
 The autobiography also records the memories of François Birbaum, Fabergé's senior master craftsman from 1893 until the House's demise.

 Family

 Fabergé had five sons with Augusta Julia Jacobs, whom he married in 1872.
 Four of his sons lived to adulthood: Eugène (Evgeny) (1874–1960), Agathon (1876–1951), Alexander (1877–1952), and Nicholas (Nikolai) Leopold (1884–1939).
 Another son, Nikolai (1881–1883), died during infancy.

-Cultural reassessment

-New genealogical and archival findings in Berlin, Estonia and Saxony have reframed the Fabergé story.

-Where earlier narratives emphasised a solely Franco-Russian identity, evidence now situates the family within a mainly German-speaking Lutheran jewelry craft tradition that extended from Berlin through Pärnu and Dresden to St Petersburg.

-This Protestant-German heritage—marked by literacy, discipline and artisanal rigour—formed the ethical and aesthetic backbone of the Fabergé workshop’s celebrated achievements.

 Legacy

 Bainbridge says that when Fabergé took over the firm in 1872, there was "no special significance attached it", although it was a sound business, but over time, he raised its art to a much higher level, with the foundation of the firm consisting of lightness and elegance in design as Fabergé began creating objects of fantasy in addition to jewelry.